Editorial Standards

 Schedule SE and Form 8959

-• Form 1040‑SS includes the SE computation, and Schedule SE is the standard calculation on Form 1040.
-The core math is the same, including the 92.35% adjustment that leads into the Social Security and Medicare parts of SE tax.
+- Form 1040‑SS reports the self-employment tax computed on Schedule SE (Form 1040), which must be attached when Part I line 3 has any amount.
+The core math is the same as for Form 1040 filers, including the 92.35% adjustment that leads into the Social Security and Medicare parts of SE tax.

 Other attachments you might need